 Why it’s not:

-Albariño: Albariño generally is a lighter wine with higher acidity and the lack of botrytis notes and lack of residual sugar on the finish.
+Albariño: Albariño generally is a lighter wine with higher acidity; also lack of botrytis notes and lack of residual sugar on the finish.

 Loire Chenin Blanc: both grapes can show botrytis character but the Chenin will show the sulfur/herbal notes, chalky minerality, and have higher acidity—and phenolic bitterness.